exercism/go/exercises/concept/weather-forecast-client/.docs/hints.md

 ## 4. Create a method named FodayWeatherQuery

 You can use both `POST` method and `Do` method for this section.
 Beware that you must encode the integer to get the right answer.

+## 5. Create a method named WeatherReader

+You must check if the previous result have had any errors.